sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 #### Testing Steps

-- Create a new ACL Table Type

-- Create an ACL Table utilizing this ACL Table Type

-- Create 2 new forwarding rules on our new ACL Table
+- Use GCU to create 2 new forwarding rules with top priority on our ACL Table, one for IPv4 and one for IPv6

+- Use GCU to create drop rule with lower priority in ACL Table

 - Verify that all operations were successful

 - Verify that for both rules created, "show acl rule | grep {rulename}" matches expected output for both rules

-### Test Case # 4 - Remove a drop rule from the ACL table

-#### Test Objective

-Verify that we can remove a previously created drop rule from our ACL Table

-#### Testing Steps

-- Create a new ACL Table Type

-- Create an ACL Table utilizing this ACL Table Type

-- Create a drop rule on this ACL Table

-- Remove the drop rule from this ACL Table
+- Verify that packets matching forwarding rules are correctly forwarded

-- Verify that all operations were successful
+- Verify that packets not matching forwarding rules are correctly dropped

-- Verify that the result of "show acl rule {rule_name}" has no relevant output

 ### Test Case # 5 - Replace the IP Address on an ACL Rule